kristel-dev/waste-segregation-app/README.md

 In Partial Fulfillment of the Requirements for the Subject CC103 Computer Programming 2
 Bachelor of Science in Information Technology at Sorsogon State University Bulan Campus.
-Under the supervision of Professor John Mark Gabrentina.
+Under the Supervision of Professor John Mark Gabrentina.
 ```